Short course grants

 We pay grant for passing the theory and practical elements of CPCS technical tests only.

-Grants for CPCS Theory test achievements are £60 each, up to a maximum of 2 per person per Grants Scheme year.
+Grants for CPCS Theory test achievements are £60 each.

-Grants for CPCS Practical test achievements are paid at the following rates depending on the category of plant, up to a maximum of 2 per person per Grants Scheme year:
+Grants for CPCS Practical test achievements are paid at the following rates depending on the category of plant.

-We only pay grant for CPCS tests once per lifetime for each candidate.
+We only pay grant for CPCS tests once per lifetime for each individual.
 This grant is not available for renewal/refresher tests, on site assessments, shortened tests or transition assessments.

 We work out your cap by using the most recent Levy Return, based on how many employees you have on the payroll and your subcontractor wage bill.